marychellecarreon/POS-React/README.md

  ## Creating new components
    Components are the heart and soul of React.
    Let's create a new component called "Product".
-   Main item in this POS system : buy, show or remove the order which we need to define in the "Product" Component as shown    below.
+   Main item in this POS system are the following: buy, show or remove the order which we need to define in the "Product" Component as shown below.

    ```sh
     class Product extends Component {